Frequently asked questions about Medical Assistance & Diabetic Alert Dogs

 Therefore, the dog reverted to more pet-like behaviors and did not sustain its working skill over time.
 Third, our most successful clients understand their diabetes treatment well and use that knowledge in concert with their learned skills as a medical-alert dog handler to understand their dog’s alerting behavior and how it is helping their diabetes management.

 The function these dogs preform is critical to the health and welfare of our clients.
 Additionally, these dogs are extremely valuable in supporting persons with diabetes.
 Due to the limited number of dogs that we are able to obtain, train and place, we want all our placements to be successful over their working lives, which last 8 to 10 years.
 We take the health and welfare of our clients in very seriously and only place dogs that perform this work consistently and reliably.

-Additionally, we place the dogs at no charge and provide lifetime support to help sustain their skills over their working life.
+Additionally, we place the dogs and provide lifetime support to help sustain their skills over their working life.
 In order to appropriately manage these critical and limited resources to achieve these goals, we have established criteria that point to the best potential for success.
 Even with these selection and placement criteria in place, long term success is not guaranteed.
 Any person seeking a dog for these purposes needs to understand the risks, rewards and variable issues that impact the potential for long term success.
 APADT’s mission includes a dedication to sharing these issues with the public and potential clients to understand these issues.